 We invite you to watch a short video about company registration in Russia:

-For major investments, the Russian commercial law is stipulating that two forms of joint stock companies are available - the Russian open joint stock company (the shares are freely transferable to the public and the minimum share capital requested is 100.000 rubles) or the closed joint stock company (the shares are transferable only between the shareholders in the company and the requested minimum share capital is 10.000 rubles).
+For major investors interested in company formation in Russia, the Russian Commercial Law stipulates that two forms of joint stock companies are available.
+These are the Russian open joint stock company (the shares are freely transferable to the public and the minimum share capital requested is RUB 100,000) and the closed joint stock company (the shares are transferable only between the shareholders in the company and the requested minimum share capital is 10,000 rubles).

 Another form of partnership is the limited partnership formed by two types of partners: general and limited.
-The general partner is fully liable for the company’s debts and profits, while the silent partner has the liability limited by its contributions to the partnership’s capital.
+The general partner is fully liable for the company’s debts and profits, while the silent one has the liability limited by his/her contributions to the partnership’s capital.
 During the partnership meetings, the major decisions are taken by the general partners.